zodac/folding-stats/README.md

 ### JS/CSS Updates

 The JS scripts and CSS stylesheets are stored in `docker/apache/`.
 They are then minified and merged by a maven plugin, which creates the final files for the site.
-These CSS and JS files are generated in the `apache` docker container.
+These CSS and JS files are generated in the `frontend` docker container.

 ### REST RAML API

 The REST endpoints are documented through RAML, with the source RAML file found in  `docker/apache/raml/api.raml`.
 This is used to generate an HTML output which is saved to `docker/apache/site/api.html`, and can be accessed through the UI.
-The RAML HTML is generated in the `apache` docker container.
+The RAML HTML is generated in the `frontend` docker container.

 ## Decisions